 PostGIS also has spatial aggregators, that can perform what would be considered a Dissolve in ArcGIS.
-ST_Union(), when used with a GROUP BY clause, will dissolve the spatial features together and return a new set of spatial features.
+ST\Union(), when used with a GROUP BY clause, will union the spatial features within the aggregation window and return a new set of spatial features.

 Return to GIS and look at the admin1 features.
-Notice there is a 'region' column in the admin1 table.
+Notice there is a "region" column in the admin1 table.
 Let's make a view that will merge the geometries of the US states together on the fly.